lclrc/lclrc.github.io/HammerIt.md

 ## Trigger method
 1. Copy the content and the floating Ball appears, tap it to start
+  - Continuously copying the same content will not pop up the ball.
+If necessary, please use the Control Center button.
-2. Select the text and the edit menu appears, select HammerIt to start
+3. Select the text and the edit menu appears, select HammerIt to start
-3. Control center button
+4. Control center button
+  - Full screen OCR and word segmentation(need apply Baidu API now)
+  - Full screen OCR and translation(need apply Baidu API now)
+  - Segment the most recent record on the clipboard

 ## Floating Ball(Appears after copying text or images)
 1. Tap to enter the word splitting window